Fattoush Salad with Lemon Mint Dressing

 fattoush salad in a salad bowl.

-**This recipe was originally posted on May 4, 2021, and updated on June 11, 2023.**
+**This recipe was originally posted on May 4, 2021, updated on June 11, 2023, and again on June 1, 2025.**

 If you’ve tried our Lebanese Fattoush Salad recipe, please rate it and let us know how it turned out by leaving us a comment below.
-We’re always interested in feedback!
+We’re always interested in feedback.

 Be sure to follow me on social media!
 I love pinning to Pinterest, sharing on Facebook, and posting pics on Instagram.
 See you there. 🙂